 Teaching and research excellence

-For the MSc, students undertake eight taught courses plus the research dissertation.
-Students on the Diploma programme take eight taught courses.
-Students can opt to complete a total of four courses and graduate with the Heriot-Watt University Postgraduate Certificate.
+For the MSc, students undertake eight taught courses and submit a Masters dissertation.
+Students on the PgDip programme take eight taught courses.
 Each taught course represents 150 hours of student effort and the dissertation represents 600 hours.

 |Semester 1||Semester 2|

 Please find below the course descriptions.
 For more information on courses, please contact the Programme Leader.